jazzband/django-waffle/docs/starting/configuring.rst

     Needs to be set at the start of a project, as the Django migrations framework does not support changing swappable models after the initial migration.

+``WAFFLE_SWITCH_MODEL``
+    The Django model that will be used for switches.
+Defaults to ``waffle.Switch``, which provides basic switch functionality.
+This can be swapped for a custom Switch model if additional fields or behaviors are needed.
+The custom model must inherit from ``waffle.models.AbstractBaseSwitch``.
+Needs to be set at the start of a project, as Django’s migration framework does not support changing swappable models after the initial migration.

+``WAFFLE_SAMPLE_MODEL``
+    The Django model that will be used for samples.
+Defaults to ``waffle.Sample``, which provides basic sample functionality.
+This can be swapped for a custom Sample model if additional fields or behaviors are needed.
+The custom model must inherit from ``waffle.models.AbstractBaseSample``.
+Needs to be set at the start of a project, as Django’s migration framework does not support changing swappable models after the initial migration.

 ``WAFFLE_SWITCH_DEFAULT``
     When a Switch is undefined in the database, Waffle considers it ``False``.
 Set this to ``True`` to make Waffle consider undefined